 Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

-Thursday's game between the Florida State Seminoles (1-0) and the Tennessee Volunteers (1-0) at Donald L. Tucker Civic Center is expected to be a close matchup, as our computer prediction projects a final score of 81-78, with Florida State securing the victory.
+Thursday's game between the Florida State Seminoles (1-0) and the Tennessee Volunteers (1-0) at Donald L. Tucker Civic Center has a good chance to be a competitive matchup, as our computer prediction projects a final score of 81-78, with Florida State securing the victory.
 Tipoff is at 6:00 PM ET on November 9.

-In their last outing on Monday, the Seminoles earned a 99-63 victory against Charleston Southern.
+In their last game on Monday, the Seminoles earned a 99-63 victory over Charleston Southern.

 Catch college basketball action all season long on Fubo!